Wood Burning Basics

 Print your design and transfer by tracing over graphite paper

-Laser print and transfer with heat (reverse your image) – Check out this tutorial by Rachel Strauss at Wood Burn Corner.
+Another method is using a laser print and transfer with heat (reverse your image) – Check out this tutorial by Rachel Strauss at Wood Burn Corner.

-You can find designs online for free.
+You can find numerous designs online for free.
 Do an image search for open-source images.
 Make sure to get/have permission to use a design.
 When in doubt just ask the creator.

 Step 3: Transfer your design

 Cut out your chosen design, leaving a “tab” so you can tape to your wood without covering any of the pattern, then place it exactly where you want it and tape to the wood.

 Place your graphite paper shiny side down under the printed design.
 Start to trace your design gently with a pen, pencil, or embossing tool.